Learn About Our Diverse

 Dr. Andrew Mendenhall is a graduate of Oregon Health and Sciences University and completed Family Medicine Residency and a Leadership Fellowship at OHSU.
 He is board certified by the American Board of Preventive Medicine in Addiction Medicine and the American Board of Family Medicine.
 Dr. Mendenhall co-founded HealthWorks NW with Dr. Paul Conti in 2009 and participated in the transition of this practice, through acquisition in 2012 by the Hazelden Betty Ford Foundation.
 Dr. Mendenhall is the Chief Medical Officer of Central City Concern, a large, regional FQHC system serving the houseless and less fortunate within the Portland region.
 At PPG Dr. Mendenhall provides consultation services for licensed health professionals and supports the PPG team providing consultation for individuals with complex pain management and/or substance use disorders.
 He has worked with health professionals, executives and their family members who present with complex presentations overlapping these distinct areas of clinical practice as a sub specialist for more than 15 years.
 Dr. Mendenhall is a strong advocate for patient choice, harm-reduction and is an expert in providing evidence-based clinical interventions from a strengths-based frame.

 Christiane “Chris” Farentinos is from Rio de Janeiro, Brazil, where she earned her medical degree at UERJ (Rio de Janeiro State University), completed her psychiatry residency at UFRJ (Rio de Janeiro Federal University), and practiced psychiatry before moving to Portland.
 In Portland, Chris pursued a career in substance abuse and mental health counseling, health care administration, training, and research, and held positions as Director and Chief Operations Officer for two community-based addictions and mental health clinics, as well as Vice-President for the largest local Psychiatric Hospital.
 While engaged in her professional career, Chris attended Portland State University and earned her Master of Public Health degree in Health Care Administration and Policy.
-Chris is a certified addictions counselor, a consultant, a national trainer in Motivational Interviewing, trained in DBT, CBT, mindfulness, trauma work and ACT, and is a Certified Professional Coactive Coach by the renowned Co-Active Training Institute in California and a member of the International Coaching Federation.
-Employing a warm and strength-base approach Chris enjoys helping individuals transform in the pursuit of a life of wellness, fulfillment, and purpose.
+While being a leader, Chris’s passion for people’s personal healing and growth was a constant.
+Chris is a certified addictions counselor, a consultant, a national trainer in Motivational Interviewing, trained in DBT, CBT, IFS, psychodynamic therapy, mindfulness, trauma work and ACT, and is a Certified Professional Coactive Coach by the renowned Co-Active Training Institute in California and a member of the International Coaching Federation.
+Employing a warm and strength-based approach Chris has a passion for helping individuals transform in the pursuit of a life of wellness, spacious presence, fulfillment, and purpose.

 Deanna Feeley is a certified Brennan Healing Science Practitioner, Systemic Family Constellation Facilitator, Hakomi Practitioner, Addiction Recovery Coach, and Yoga and Meditation Teacher.
 Deanna completed a four-year training with Dr. Brennan, at the Barbara Brennan School of Healing, earning a diploma in Healing Science in 2006.
 Deanna’s passion for mindfulness-based therapy approaches led her to enroll and complete training in the Hakomi Method of body-centered psychotherapy from the M.E.T.A.
 Institute, Systemic Family Constellation Therapy from the Human Systems Institute, and Compassionate Inquiry training lead by Dr. Gabor Mate.
 For the last 18 years, Deanna has studied medicinal healing methods with indigenous healers and teachers in South America, Africa, Australia, and Asia.
 She has been leading and curated healing retreats in the United States and other countries for over 8 years.
 Helping people “come home to themselves” is a universal theme within the personalized work Deanna offers to individuals, couples, and families.